0xCUB3/wBlock/Adblock_Comparison.md

 - Objective-C: The predecessor to Swift.
 Also technically native, but very archaic.
 In AdGuard's case, there are often memory leaks that lead to ballooning memory usage.

 ---

+# How wBlock Achieves Dynamic Filtering in Safari

+Safari’s native content blocker API is designed for static filtering, but wBlock introduces clever workarounds to approximate dynamic filtering:

+## 1. Per-Site Disable with `ignore-previous-rules`

+When you toggle blocking for a specific site, wBlock appends a rule like: